Jinwon-Ko/LUTFormer/README.md

 cd root/LUTFormer_code/
 python main.py
 ```
 Pretrained models are available in `./pretrained/`.
-They can also be downloaded from [pre-trained model](https://drive.google.com/file/d/1X70k12VlxTus5ppQlq-ZPl53zxSv-uom/view?usp=sharing).
+They can also be downloaded from [here](https://drive.google.com/file/d/1X70k12VlxTus5ppQlq-ZPl53zxSv-uom/view?usp=sharing).

 3. Calculate the score using Matlab code
    - FiveK